-For Release January 18, 2019
+For Release

+January 16, 2020

-Carbon monoxide (CO) is often referred to as the "silent killer" because the gas is odorless and colorless.
-Each year, in the U.S., hundreds of people die and thousands become ill from CO poisoning.
-CO is a by-product of incomplete combustion; sources include generators, furnaces, stoves, water heaters, and fireplaces.
+Carbon monoxide (CO) is often referred to as the "silent killer" due to the gas being odorless and colorless.
+In the U.S., hundreds of people die, and thousands become ill, each year, from CO poisoning.
+CO sources include generators, furnaces, stoves, water heaters, and fireplaces.